phetsims/energy-skate-park/doc/implementation-notes.md

 # Energy Skate Park - Implementation Notes

-This document contains notes that will be helpful to developers and future maintainers of this simulation.
+This document contains notes for developers and future maintainers of this simulation.

 ## IMPLEMENTATION HISTORY